 - 1) Each shareholder is entitled to one vote per share. - 2) Each shareholder may exercise all of his/her votes as stated in rule number 1) to elect either one or several candidates.
 However, his/her votes must be evenly split among all candidates.
-The Company does not apply cumulative voting due to its shareholders structure under which there is not any absolute major shareholder who has a controlling influence over the Company and over the decision on director election. - 3) Those who receive the highest votes cast by shareholders shall be elected as directors in descending order until all of the required director positions are filled.
+The Company does not apply cumulative voting due to its shareholders structure under which there is not any absolute major shareholder who has a controlling influence over the Company and over the decision on director election. - Those who receive the highest votes cast by shareholders shall be elected as directors in descending order until all of the required director positions are filled.
 In the event of a tied vote on the last in the order of director positions to be filled, the Chairman of the meeting shall have the deciding vote.

-At present there are 2 directors appointed by major shareholders who are Mr. Chandran Ratnaswami and Mr. Gobinath Arvind Athappan president level and higher to be responsible for business operations, based on both the candidate's qualifications for an executive position and the Company's succession plan.
+At present there are 2 directors appointed by major shareholders who are Mr. Chandran Ratnaswami and Mr. Gobinath Arvind Athappan.